NithishT4/Main/README.md

 5. Jack and Jill -> Pooja
 6. Wheels on the bus - > Sunil

 I want to see different branches for each.
 Each rhymes should have entry from everyone of you.
-I want a main branch, dev branch , other poem branch.
+I want a main branch, dev branch, other poem branch.

 Dev branch should be always up to date.
 And other rhymes branches to have daily frequently pulled changes from develop branch